haihabi/PyNNcml/README.md

 # Model Zoo
 In this project we supply a set of trained networks in our [Model Zoo](https://github.com/haihabi/torch_rain/blob/master/model_zoo/model_zoo.md), this networks are trained on our own dataset which is not publicly available.
+The model contains three types of networks: Wet-dry classification network, one-step network (rain estimation only) and two-step network (rain estimation and wet-dry classification).
+Moreover, we have provided all of these networks with a various number of RNN cells (1, 2, 3).
+From more details about network structure and results see the following link ()

 # TODO
 1. Create dataset